Leonardosagica/Dummy-Netflix-Frontend/README.md

 It was used mainly axios (mixed with fetchs inside) The API used was a Public IMDB API, to bring movies banners, info, rate to illustrate my website.

+## VIEW THE PROJECT WEBSITE
+To start you need to install npm depedencies: npm install

+Next, You nedd to select specific paste (sorry for the mess hahaha): cd netflix-build-youtube

+Finally, You can start the aplication: npm start

+ENJOY! :)